How to enjoy Scuba Diving on Zakynthos Island, Greece

 Azure Blue Waves on Navigo Beach, Zakynthos

-The island of Zakynthos is located on the western coast of Greece 20 kilometers from the Greek mainland.
-Surrounded by the rich waters of the Ionian sea the island is only accessible by boat or plane.
+Surrounded by the rich waters of the Ionian Sea, the island is only accessible by boat or plane.

-Every year, tons of tourists flock to Zakynthos to enjoy the world class beaches and adrenaline pumping watersports.
 One of the most popular places to visit is the small town of Keri, located on the southwest tip of the island about 40 minutes from the main landing harbour.

-Scuba diving on Zakynthos
+Our Experience Scuba Diving on Zakynthos

 Greece Scooter Rental Dive Buddy Style - Joey